ALC8024 : Language Awareness

 Teaching Rationale And Relationship

-Lectures and lecture materials provide an introduction to the weekly content, establish a basic level of understanding of the topic, provide opportunities for discussion, and signal areas for individual further study and essential and further reading.
+Lectures (in person) and lecture materials (online) provide an introduction to the weekly content, establish a basic level of understanding of the topic, provide opportunities for discussion within class, and signal areas for individual further study and essential and further reading.

 Seminars offer an opportunity for further exploration, discussion, and personal reflection, through small group activities.
-Seminar activities are often linked to post-lecture reading.
+Seminar activities are often linked to pre-lecture reading.

-Structured Guided Learning activities provide students with weekly opportunities to consolidate learning through guided tasks linked to the weekly topic.
+Structured Guided Learning activities provide students with weekly opportunities to consolidate learning through guided tasks linked to the weekly topic and online lecture materials.

 Independent study will enable wider reading, further personal self-reflection and assignment preparation.